ghostintranslation/motherboard/hardware/README.md

 ## Known issues

-In some versions of the audio-midi expander, the audio outputs are quite noisy.
+In some earlier versions of the audio-midi expander, the audio outputs are quite noisy.
 To reduce noise I added a through hole 0.33uF capacitor myself.
-This will be fixed in future batches.
+This is fixed in later batches.